SneezyG/NeuraDocs/README.md

 ## 🚀 Key Features

 - 🔍 Semantic search over internal PDFs using vector embeddings
-- 🤖 GPT-powered answers with citations from your actual docs
+- 🤖 AI-powered answers with citations from your actual docs
 - 📄 Automatic PDF parsing, chunking, and indexing
 - 🧠 Retrieval-Augmented Generation (RAG) pipeline
 - 🧾 REST API for internal use or integration with tools/UIs

+---

+## 📎 Example Use Cases

+- Internal dev documentation Q&A – Quickly answers technical questions by extracting insights from internal developer docs.
+- AI-powered engineering assistant – Provides intelligent, context-aware support for engineering tasks using internal knowledge.
+- Knowledge base augmentation – Turns static documentation into an interactive, searchable AI-powered resource.
+- Automated onboarding and support tools – Delivers instant answers to onboarding and support queries using internal content.

 ---